|

 Service Name: TSTSB_SRV

-TNS ALIAS: TSTSB
+ALIAS: TSTSB

 ORACLE_HOME=/u13/app/oracle/product/10g

-Storage Type: ASM, Diskgroups: FLASH,DATA
+Storage Type: ASM, Disk Groups: FLASH,DATA

-File Type: OMF and located under +FLASH/tstsb and +DATA/tstsb
+located under +FLASH/tstsb and +DATA/tstsb

-OS: RHEL 4 (64 bit)
+RHEL 4 (64 bit)

 ASSUMPTION: